keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/lifecycle-management.md

 Incidentally, this is exactly how you can use Keptn with [applications deployed outside of Kubernetes](../use-cases/non-k8s.md).

-> Note: If you want to trigger this manifest multiple times, you must change the value of the `name` field in he `KeptnTask` resource each time.
+> Note: If you want to trigger this task multiple times, you must change the value of the `name` field in he `KeptnTask` resource each time.
 >